RoyceLeonD/scansca/docs/mcp_integration.md

         },
         Handler: handleExecuteQuery(registry),
     }

     server.RegisterTool(queryTool)

     // Register other tools...

     return nil
 }
 ```

 ### MCP Request Flow

-When a client sends an MCP request to Antska, the following flow occurs:
+When a client sends an MCP request to Scansca, the following flow occurs:

 1. The MCP server receives the request and validates it
 2. The server routes the request to the appropriate tool handler
-3. The tool handler executes the requested operation using the Antska Management Layer
+3. The tool handler executes the requested operation using the Scansca Management Layer
 4. Results are formatted according to the MCP specification and returned to the client

 ## Integration Examples